rodneyosodo/bookish-rotary-phone-blog/blog2-12facor.md

 1. Connect the VCC pin(Red wire) to the 5V on the SES development board.
 2. Connect the GND pin(Black wire) to the ground.
-3. Connect the Data pin(Orange wire) to pin 15(i.e You can use any GPIO pins as the Data Pin)
+3. Connect the Data pin(Purple wire) to pin 15(i.e You can use any GPIO pins as the Data Pin)